ANNUAL Africa Summit in Colorado

 Billed as the “Colorado Summit,” our first event was held on November 20, 2014, at the Posner Center in Denver’s historic Five Points neighborhood, and explored opportunities for Colorado’s own engagement and partnership with Africa.
 The Annual Africa Summit in Colorado continues to build on this foundation of engagement.

-Typically held in the fall (around late October or early November), the program includes special guest speakers, entertainers, and table discussions.
+Before 2020, the event was typically held in the Fall (around late October or early November).
+After 2021, we moved the schedule to the Springtime, around late April or May each year.
+The program includes special guest speakers, entertainers, and table discussions.

 Community Partnership & Engagement